EvilDrPurple/AutoInventory/README.md

 - [ ] Error handling/detection for when the inventory sheet cannot be saved
 - [ ] Create a setup GUI
 - [ ] Settings menu GUI for updating username/password and other things
+- [ ] Help menu that explains certain settings and behavior
 - [ ] The settings menu automatically opens if your eResturant password has changed
 - [ ] Default date to most recent Sunday/End of most recent month
 - [ ] Detection for when the username and password are not set